 - The topic fits the scope of the journal.
 For example, the journal I (co)edited, Studies in Second Language Learning and Teaching, focuses on topics like language acquisition, teaching practices, applied linguistics etc., so we could not accept papers on, say, literary criticism.
 This may sound obvious, but some authors seem to misunderstand the remit of the journals to which they submit, and others just submit articles randomly, which results in some odd submissions.

 - The format, language and length of the submission are consistent with the expectations of the journal.
-This information will normally be stated in the webpage of the journal, often under the heading ‘Author Guidelines’ or something similar.
+You should be able to find this information in the webpage of the journal, often under the heading ‘Author Guidelines’ or something similar.
 Again, this might sound obvious, but if a journal only publishes articles, they will not consider book reviews, theses, poems, fictionalised dialogues, and so on.

 - There are no obvious omissions.
 The editor will also check that the submission is not missing pages, appendices, tables, and so on.
 Some common mistakes include submitting the list of references as a separate document, or not attaching tables etc.